-Three self-guided nature trails offer quiet, pleasurable hikes through the rolling oak foothills.
-The Buckhorn Recreation Area includes a playground for active tots.
+The lake has over 20 miles of hiking, mountain biking and nature trails, all of which provide scenic vistas and opportunities for wildlife viewing.
+The Buckhorn Recreation Area includes a playground and exercise area for active children.
 Families will enjoy the shady and well maintained picnic facilities available at several locations around the lake.

 There are two campgrounds at Black Butte Lake: Buckhorn and Orland Buttes.
-Both provide drinking water, picnic tables, fire pits, launch ramps, trailer dump stations, pay telephones, and restroom facilities with showers.
+Both provide drinking water, picnic tables, fire pits, launch ramps, trailer dump stations, emergency telephones and restroom facilities with showers.
 Many campsites can easily accommodate recreational vehicles up to 35 feet in length.
 No electrical hookups are available.

 The Buckhorn Campground is open all year and contains 65 developed campsites.